SEE ALSO: Agriculture and Food

 Over 50% of the world's forests

 has increased by 50%.

-In addition to elevated levels of carbon dioxide in the atmosphere, there are also larger astronomical factors that are far more likely to cause temperatures to PLUMMET rather than rise over the next few decades.
+In addition to volcanoes and elevated levels of carbon dioxide in the atmosphere, there are also larger astronomical factors that are far more likely to cause temperatures to PLUMMET rather than rise over the next few decades.

 The information below